MJholland/dog-rescue-pattern-library/patterns/banner/README.md

----
-banner: |
 The banner is only used on the main page.
----